-53. The average cost of acquisition of Equity Shares by our Promoters is lower than the floor price.
+53. The average cost of acquisition of Equity Shares by our Promoters may be lower than the floor price.

-The average cost of acquisition of Equity Shares by our Promoters is lower than the Floor Price of the Price Band as was decided by our Company, in consultation with the BRLMs.
-For further details regarding the average cost of acquisition of Equity Shares by our Promoters in our Company and build-up of Equity Shares of our Promoters in our Company, please see "Risk Factors - Prominent Notes", "Basis for Issue Price" and "Capital Structure - Build-up of Promoters' shareholding" on pages 43, 99 and 80 of this Prospectus, respectively."
+The average cost of acquisition of Equity Shares by our Promoters may be lower than the Floor Price of the Price Band as may be decided by our Company, in consultation with the BRLMs.
+For further details regarding the average cost of acquisition of Equity Shares by our Promoters in our Company and build-up of Equity Shares of our Promoters in our Company, please see "Risk Factors - Prominent Notes", "Basis for Issue Price" and "Capital Structure - Build-up of Promoters' shareholding" on pages 44, 99 and 80 of this Red Herring Prospectus, respectively."